abhirupju/abhirup-home/content/publication/gossip-noniid/index.md

 ---
 title: >-
-  Data-driven Model Aggregation for Faster Convergence in Gossip Learning for Heterogeneous Data
+  Modeling with Homophily Driven Heterogeneous Data in Gossip Learning
 publication_types:
   - '3'
 authors:
   - Abhirup Ghosh
   - Cecilia Mascolo
+doi: awaiting
+publication: International Joint Conference on Artificial Intelligence
+publication_short: IJCAI
 abstract: >-
   Training deep learning models on data distributed and kept local on edge devices such as mobile phones is a prominent recent research direction.
 In a